WDJL

-WDJL (1000 kHz, "Gospel Explosions") is an AM daytimer radio station licensed to Huntsville, Alabama, that serves the Huntsville - Athens - Decatur radio market.
-The station is owned by Dorothy Sandifer, doing business as WDJL Gospel Explosions.
-It broadcasts an urban gospel radio format with Christian talk and teaching shows.
+WDJL (1000 AM, "Gospel Explosions") is a commercial radio station licensed to Huntsville, Alabama, United States, that serves the Huntsville-Athens-Decatur market during the daytime hours only.
+Owned by Dorothy Sandifer, doing business as WDJL Gospel Explosions, it broadcasts an urban gospel format with Christian talk and teaching shows.
+WDJL's transmitter and studios are on Stringfield Road NW near Blake Bottom Road in Huntsville.

-By day, WDJL is powered at 1,100 watts, using a non-directional antenna.
-But because 1000 AM is a clear channel frequency reserved for Class A WMVP Chicago, WDJL must go off the air at night to avoid interference.
-The transmitter and studios are on Stringfield Road NW near Blake Bottom Road in Huntsville.

 History

 The station signed on the air on October 1, 1968.
 It was powered at 10,000 watts but was always a daytime only operation.
 It had a Top 40 format as WVOV.
 The call sign stood for the "Voice of the Valley."
 In 1979, the station flipped to a country music format before falling temporarily silent.